pytorch/serve/test/performance/README.md

     Note that
     1. At least one test suite run on the same environment should have happened in order to do the comparison.
-    2. The $artifacts-dir$/<run-dir>/comparison_results.html is a summary report which shows performance difference between the last two commits.
+    2. The $artifacts-dir$/<run-dir>/comparison_results.html is a summary report which shows performance difference between the current run and user specified compare_with commit_id run.
     3. The test case fails if the diff_percent is greater than the specified value across runs.

 3. Metrics available for pass-fail criteria